bgott/word_brown/README.md

   </a>
 </p>
 <h1 align="center">
-  Word & Brown Coding Challenge
+  Coding Challenge
 </h1>

 This webpage was built to satisfy the coding challenge phase of my interview process with Word & Brown.
-The challenge requires no user interactivity.

 ## Challenge Description